EmDash00/ArduinoAsync/README.md

 All threads have an internal buffer of type void*.
 This is used to gather the return of an asynchronously executing thread.
 Users of the library will not have to worry about this, however.

-The `AWAIT` statement will take a pointer to a thread and check it's buffer for the result which is otherwise `nulltpr`.
+The `AWAIT` statement will take a pointer to a thread and check its buffer for the result which is otherwise `nulltpr`.
 If multiple consumers `AWAIT` on a producer, a semaphore internal to the producer will block the producer from clearing the result and entering a sleeping state until all consumers have gotten the result.